Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Architecture

+Section~\ref{sec:bottlenecks} demonstrates that sDTW is an embarrassingly parallel algorithm.
+We design \myName{}'s data mapping to leverage MRAM's parallel column-wise computation capability.
+Three data structures are involved in the sDTW computation: 1) reference sequence (of length $O$(M)), 2) query sequence (of length $O$(N)), and 3) the warping matrix (dynamic programming matric with size $O$(NM)).
+The data structures are mapped to the subarray as follows:

-\begin{itemize} \item \textbf{Reference \di{elements} \di{(\texttt{R[j]})}}.
-We vertically map each reference element to \di{32 cells of a} column.
-If 1) the number of available columns is bigger than the number of elements in reference, we replicate the reference to multiple columns to increase parallelism (distributing the queries between them).
-If 2) the number of available columns is lower than the number of elements in reference, we divide the sDTW matrix and complete processing in successive sequential batches.
+\begin{itemize} \item \textbf{Reference Elements (\texttt{R[j]})}.
+We vertically map each reference element to 32 cells of a column.
+If 1) the number of available columns is larger than the number of elements in reference, we replicate the reference to multiple columns to increase parallelism (distributing the queries between them).
+If 2) the number of available columns is lower than the number of elements in reference, we divide the query and complete the process in sequential batches.
+No action is needed if 3) available columns are equal to the number of elements in reference.